brossetti1/-portfolio/README.md

 #####[Bluestone Residuals](https://github.com/brossetti1/BluestoneResiduals)
 This is a business application that is in developement which will be used in a live environemnt to parse vendor reports, generate sales data, and pay sales agents commissions.
 Currently, the database is built out and there are about 7 reports being parsed and imported in developement.
 This tool will eventually expand to 15+ ancillary reports, but the next step is to incorporate all the logic for generating sales data and commissions.

-<strong>Technologies used:</strong>Ruby, Rails, bootswatch, font-awesome, less, kaminari, simple form, money-rails, sucker punch<br>
+<strong>Technologies used:</strong>Ruby, Rails, bootswatch, font-awesome, less, kaminari, simple form, money-rails, sucker punch, factory girl, rspec, guard, database cleaner<br>
 <strong>Concepts explored:</strong>so far, this project is heavy in CSV parsing and storing data post processing.
 This project also utilizes STI for certain fee types, more to come as this project progresses.
+Starting to integrate tests into project, eventually will have unit and integration testing, desire to transition to TDD style.

 #####[todo_javascript](https://github.com/brossetti1/todo_javascript)